Battle of Kasur

-The Battle of Kasur took place in 1807 between the Sikh Empire and the Afghans and was part of the Afghan-Sikh Wars.
-The battle was the first significant Sikh victory over the ruler of Kasur.
+The battle of Kasur took place on 10 February 1807 between the Sikh Empire and the Afghan-appointed governor of Kasur, and was a part of the Afghan–Sikh Wars.

 Battle

-The battle of Kasur was led by Maharaja Ranjit Singh and Jodh Singh Ramgarhia as Kasur had been a long thorn in the side of Ranjit Singh's power because of its proximity to his capital city of Lahore.
-The battle was also Hari Singh's first significant participation in a Sikh conquest by assuming charge of an independent contingent in 1807, in which the Muslim army surrendered and many of them were put to the sword while many others were taken as prisoners of war.
+The battle was led by maharaja Ranjit Singh and Jodh Singh Ramgarhia as Kasur had been a long thorn in the side of Ranjit Singh's power due to its proximity to his capital city of Lahore.
+The battle was also Hari Singh's first significant participation in a Sikh conquest by assuming charge of an independent contingent in 1807.
+After the defeat, Qutb ud-Din of Kasur took refuge in the Kasur Fort.
+The siege continued for a month, which saw bombardment and skirmishes.
+Finally Phula Singh and his nihangs made a breach into the walls of fort, and Kasur fell to the Sikhs.
+Qutb ud-Din was captured but was given a small jagir at Mamdot.
 During the campaign, Hari Singh Nalwa showed remarkable bravery and dexterity. and as a result, was granted a jagir in recognition of his services.

-Aftermath

-Kasur was annexed into Sikh Empire.
+After the victory Kasur was annexed into Sikh Empire in March 1807.